kaisenlinux/rclone/docs/content/filtering.md

 `end.jpg` in it as the `.*` will match `/` characters.

-Note that you can use `-vv --dump filters` to show the filter patterns in regexp format - rclone implements the glob patters by transforming them into regular expressions.
+Note that you can use `-vv --dump filters` to show the filter patterns in regexp format - rclone implements the glob patterns by transforming them into regular expressions.

 ## Filter pattern examples {#examples}